Skip to main content

 Selective Disclosure

-• At template level: Issuers mark certain attributes as alwaysDisclosed (e.g. programme name) — these are always shared
+• At template level: Issuers mark certain attributes as alwaysDisclosed — these are always shared

 • At presentation time: Youth choose which remaining attributes to reveal

-The type URI is generated automatically when a credential template is created.
-Share it with verifying partners who need to request credentials of that type.
+Share the type URI from your credential template response with any verifying partner who needs to request credentials of that type.

 Credential Format: SD-JWT-VC

-All credentials in the YoID ecosystem use the SD-JWT-VC format (Selective Disclosure JSON Web Token — Verifiable Credential).
-This is an open standard that enables:
+All credentials use the SD-JWT-VC format (Selective Disclosure JSON Web Token — Verifiable Credential), an open standard enabling selective disclosure, cryptographic verification, and cross-wallet compatibility.

 Ecosystem Presets